lucernae/docker-btsync/README.md

 as /web into the container - this will allow you to destroy and recreate the container without losing you synced data.

+Use this environment variable if you don't want to provide SECRET, but want to keep the container running (useful in rancher when SECRET is not provided).

+* -e STANDBY_MODE=TRUE

 # Tutorial

 More details are available in [this tutorial](http://blog.bittorrent.com/2013/10/22/sync-hacks-deploy-bittorrent-sync-with-docker/).